 Proposed Project components visible from KOP2 would include the same as are visible from KOP1, albeit at a much closer range.
 A new wood pole line and associated conductors would also be visible.
 Numbers of new steel structures and conductor and the Collinsville Substation would be visible in the foreground.
 A variety of new steel structures would be visible, including lattice steel towers, single poles, groups of single poles in close proximity to each other, and structures that have both vertical and horizonal components.
 The new steel structures would be constructed of dulled grey galvanized steel.
-Also visible in this view would be substation components, including among other components capacitors and low-profile steel structures, that would generally not be visible from KOP1.
+Also visible in this view would be substation components, including other components, capacitors, and low-profile steel structures that would generally not be visible from KOP1.
 The substation would be surrounded by a prefabricated interlocking security wall that would be approximately 10 feet tall.
+The proposed north driveway, final graded slopes, and firebreak were modeled as part of the visual simulation process; however, these features are obscured from view at KOP2 due to the intervening topography in the foreground.